Crossfader’s Super Spooky Listicles: Freeware Horror Games

 THE CROOKED MAN

 Shout outs to the devs of THE CROOKED MAN for offering a fully-developed, full-length game for free!
+Finding games and other apps that can be downloaded for free isn’t always the easiest mission.
+With downloading Freewares at Fileproton and similar websites, downloading your favourite games is easy!
 David Hoover, a mentally unstable man, moves into a new apartment, only to have strange, unexplained events begin to occur.
 When he goes around asking about the previous tenant of the apartment, he ends up getting more than he bargained for, as he begins to be stalked by a malevolent entity (The Crooked Man in question) and have his version of reality slowly crumble.
 Making use of the art style of an old-school JRPG, THE CROOKED MAN is the most conventionally meritable entry on this list due to its fantastic blend of atmosphere and moments of sheer, pants-soiling terror.
 With a layered story that manages to land moments of emotional devastation among its more straightforward horror leanings, THE CROOKED MAN may make use of some tried-and-true horror tropes, but promises an entirely immersive experience that will leave many lights on into the wee hours of the morning.
 And yes, this was made way before THE CONJURING 2.
 You can download it for free here.

 While I certainly won’t go to bat for ETERNAL WALK’s premise, at a certain point we all play horror games to have the pants scared off of us, and in that regard, the game succeeds.
 Immediately placing the player in an unspecified, claustrophobic space, ETERNAL WALK makes full use of its lo-fi production values to make the atmosphere as suffocating as possible.
 Maybe illuminating a quarter of the screen at any given time, the goals of the game involve collecting cassette tapes (yes, I’ll allow you an eye-roll at the hearkening to SLENDER), but considering that these are never contextualized in any significant way, it comes across as more of a perfunctory, almost satirical farce of the genre.
 What we ultimately have on our hands is a deathly silent maze, with something quietly stalking us from the periphery.
 Is that a monster in the shadows, or just an indie dev weaseling out of animating something fully?
 The fact that ETERNAL WALK regularly plays with this question ends up being the most frightening and creative part about it.